 Uncontrolled cases of diabetes can cause blindness, heart diseases and even lose a limb due to severe nerve damage.
 What’s more alarming is the fact that the number of people with diabetes, have seen a constant increase over the past decade.

 According to The Harvard School of Public Health, the worldwide number of diabetics will rise from 28 million in 2010 to 439 million by the year 2030.
-While diabetes used to be more common among adults, it’s now beginning to be present in teenagers and children!
+While diabetes used to be more common among adults, it’s now beginning to be show in teenagers and children!

 1. Cut Down on Sugars

 When you eat, foods are broken down and absorbed into your bloodstream.
 The body’s response to regulate sugar levels is by having the pancreas produce more insulin.
 If unregulated, excessive consumption of sugar can lead to higher insulin and blood sugar levels.
 These conditions eventually leads to diabetes.

 2. Eat a High-Fiber Diet